kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         .. note::
-                The support for ZSTD and LZO is a compile-time option, please check the output of :command:`mkfs.btrfs --help` for the actual support.
+                The support for ZSTD and LZO is a compile-time option, please check the output of :command:`mkfs.btrfs --version` for the actual support.

 -u|--subvol <type>:<subdir>
         Specify that *subdir* is to be created as a subvolume rather than a regular